CantarinoG/basic-ecommerce/KANBAN.md

 ## 🏗️ In Progress (3 WIP max)

-- [ ] **#04 Add project carcass**
-    - Description: BE must implement this carcass as it's base: https://github.com/Mr0Bread/fullstack-test-starter.
-    - Added: 26/01
-    - Completed: N/A
-    - Notes: N/A

 - [ ] **#05 Add schema**
     - Description: Develop `schema.graphql`.
 Schema for categories/products and their fields.
 Attributes part of Product Schema should be implemented as a type of their own and resolved through their own sets of classes, not directly on the Product Schema/Resolver.
     - Added: 26/01